 These two points are related, and together they offer you important benefits to carrying a mortgage.

 Interest you pay on loans to acquire your residence (up to $1 million) is tax-deductible.
 The deduction is taken at your top tax bracket.
 Thus, if you’re in the 35% tax bracket, every dollar you pay in mortgage interest saves you 35 cents in federal income taxes.
 You save on state income taxes too.

-And here’s the best part: When you earn profits from investments, those profits are taxed at 15% or less — even if you are in the 35% tax bracket (unless your annual taxable income is more than $450,000, then your profit is taxed at 20%).
-Say you’re in the 25% tax bracket and you get a 7% mortgage.
-That loan costs you 5.25% after taxes, as shown in Figure 8-4.
-Meanwhile, say you invest money and earn 7%.
-Your profits are taxed at only 15%, meaning your after-tax profit is 5.95%.
+Say you’re in the 33% tax bracket and you get a 5% mortgage.
+That loan costs you 3.35% after taxes, as shown in Figure 8-4.
+Meanwhile, say you invest money and earn 5%.
+Your profits are taxed at only 20%, meaning your after-tax profit is 4.00%.
 Thus, even if your investments earn no more than what you pay for your loan, you’re still making a profit!

 Reason #6: Mortgage payments get easier over time.

 Carrying a mortgage actually gets to be fun.
 Yes, fun.
 My father used to love to talk about his mortgage — all $98 per month of it.
 You see, he and my mom bought their home in 1959 for the whopping price of $19,500!
 Yet, my dad used to tell how his father thought he was crazy.
 How in the world was my father going to be able to handle such a huge mortgage payment, Grandpop Max asked.
 After all, my father was earning less than $3,000 a year back then.
 To spend $1,200 a year on mortgage payments ...
 Grandpop Max thought my dad was nuts!